plan-net/core4/docs/source/config.rst

 System configuration of various kind are the bridge between core4 development and operations activities.
 Key features of core4 configuration are:

-#. to keep sensitive data safe and top keep naive staff and smart hackers out.
+#. to keep sensitive data safe and keep naive staff and smart hackers out.
 #. to make the life of system administrators easy.
 The config system supports
    various configuration sources, e.g. configuration files, a central mongodb ``sys.conf`` collection, user configuration files, default values, OS